ZA

 Where do you report the estate?

-The estate is generally reported to the Master’s Office in the area/jurisdiction connected to the deceased.
+The estate is generally reported to the Master’s Office in the jurisdiction connected to where the deceased was living.

-Bottom line: Think of the letter as the “key” that unlocks banks, property transfers, and formal administration steps.
+Bottom line: Think of the letter as the key that unlocks banks, property transfers, and formal administration steps.

 Who can apply (who can act) vs who inherits (who gets the assets)